-The total amount of rebate authorized for an investor will not exceed one million dollars (\$1,000,000) in the aggregate and the total amount of rebates authorized in any fiscal year will not exceed five million dollars (\$5,000,000) in the aggregate.
-Rebates are allocated to investors by the Department of Revenue in the order that SMART Business certificates are issued by IHL.
+The total amount of rebate authorized for an investor is twenty-five percent (25%) of the qualified research costs but may not exceed one million dollars (\$1,000,000) in any fiscal year.
+The total amount of SMART Business Rebates authorized in any fiscal year may not exceed three million five hundred thousand dollars (\$3,500,000) in the aggregate.
+Rebates are allocated to investors by the Mississippi Department of Revenue (MDOR) in the order that SMART Business certificates are issued by the Mississippi Institute of Higher Learning (IHL).

-Any research performed prior to certification by the Mississippi Institute of Higher Learning or performed outside the state of Mississippi will not be considered qualified research.
+Any research performed prior to certification by the IHL or performed outside the state of Mississippi will not be considered qualified research.
 Also, any research funded by any grant, contract or otherwise by another person or governmental entity will not be considered qualified research.